openvinotoolkit/open_model_zoo/models/public/bert-base-ner/README.md

 ### Original model

-1. Token IDs, name: `input_ids`, shape: `1, 128`.
+1. Token IDs, name: `input_ids`, shape: `[batch_size], [sequence_length]`.
 Token IDs is sequence of integer values that is representing the tokenized input sentence.
+Model has dynamic input shape, where the first dimension correspond batch size and the second - input data sequence lenght respectively.
 The sequence structure is as follows (`[CLS]` and `[SEP]`should be replaced by corresponding token IDs as specified by the dictionary):
 `[CLS]` + *tokenized text* + `[SEP]` + `0` (for padding to sequence length 128]

-2. Input mask, name: `attention_mask`, shape: `1, 128`.
+2. Input mask, name: `attention_mask`, shape: `[batch_size], [sequence_length]`.
 Input mask is a sequence of integer values representing the mask of valid values in the input.
+Model has dynamic input shape, where the first dimension correspond batch size and the second - input data sequence lenght respectively.
 The values of this input are equal to:
     * `1` at positions corresponding to the `[CLS]` + *tokenized text* + `[SEP]` part of the `input_ids`  (i.e. all positions except those containing the padding), and
     * `0` at all other positions

-3. Token types,  name: `token_type_ids`, shape: `1, 128`.
+3. Token types,  name: `token_type_ids`, shape: `[batch_size], [sequence_length]`.
 Token types is sequence of integer values representing the segmentation of the `input_ids`.
+Model has dynamic input shape, where the first dimension correspond batch size and the second - input data sequence lenght respectively.
 The values are equal to `0` at all other positions (all text belongs to single segment)

 * `[CLS]` is a special symbol added in front of the text.